Complain to an ombudsman or commissioner in Scotland

 - you've been treated unfairly compared to others

-- you were given wrong or misleading information.
+- you've been given wrong or misleading information.

-An ombudsman or commissioner will only look into a case if:
+An ombudsman or commissioner will only look into a case if you've:

-- you've suffered personal injustice, hardship or financial loss because of the action, or lack of action of an organisation.
+- suffered personal injustice, hardship or financial loss because of the action or lack of action of an organisation

-- you've already given the organisation an opportunity to resolve your complaint.
+- already given the organisation an opportunity to resolve your complaint.

-In most cases, the ombudsman or commissioner can't investigate a decision made by an organisation just because you disagree with it but it can investigate the way in which a decision was reached.
+In most cases, the ombudsman or commissioner can't investigate a decision made by an organisation just because you disagree with it, but it can investigate the way a decision was reached.

 How to complain to an ombudsman or commissioner